Sharing is caring!

 3. How To Properly Dry Washed Clean Pillows In The Dryer

-After you have washed all your pillows, it’s time to start drying them.
-The drying process is essential in removing excessive moisture and make your pillows fluffy.
+drying process is essential in removing excessive moisture and make your pillows fluffy.
 Here are some tips you can do without using the vacuum.

 Again, make sure to read the label first for cleaning instruction and that the tag says tumble dry.
 It helps to learn how to read laundry symbols!!
+For example, unless specified, a foam pillow can’t be placed in a dryer.
+The heat from the dryer can melt the memory foam.

 Follow these instructions for the specific type of pillow filling: